mattguev/cool-runnings/README.md

 3. Generating the straightest possible route to avoid overwhelming runners with constant directional changes.

 ## Datasets and Engineering
 Building these features required the use of map data in Python via the OpenStreetMaps API, in addition to the NetworkX and OSMnx libraries to represent that data as a graph.
-In this representation of the UBC map data I chose, each circle was a location marker (vertex) and each line was a path (node).
+This graph of UBC (my chosen location) has a circle for each location marker (vertex) and a line for each path (node).

 ![](https://github.com/mattguev/cool-runnings/blob/main/ubc_map_elevation.png?raw=true)

-Only then was it possible to run the computations and algorithms required to enable each feature.
+Only then was it possible to run the computations and algorithms that would enable each feature.
 For example:
 - Feature 1: OSMnx contains a function which allows users to specify a point anywhere in the loaded graph using vertex longitude and latitude markers.
 - Feature 2: NetworkX and OSMnx can compute the total length represented by a set of connected vertices (i.e. a route)
 - Feature 3: built by applying a Depth-First Search algorithm to the map data, constrained by the parameters above in addition to a bias toward minimizing the bearing difference (amount of turning) along the way.